 What you want to look for is a Deep Fryer with the element sealed or underneath the unit (so no fat/oil comes in contact with the element).

 This Delonghi Deep Fryer is perfect.
 Its easy to clean and easy to empty.
 I own the Delonghi deep fryer above.

 But we’ve used this simpler more versatile option that we like as well, as it can be used for other cooking applications such as steaming and heating.

-Oils That You Best AVOID For Deep Frying
+Oils That You Should Not Use for Deep Frying

 While Extra Virgin Olive Oil and Flaxseed Oil are fantastic for your diet, they shouldn’t be used for deep frying.
 These oils oxidize and form free radicals at high temperatures so are best served at much cooler temperatures (cold for flaxseed).